kyle-n/kyle-n.github.io/posts/offline-podcast-watch-apps-ranked-2025.md

 description: For when you want to run without your phone.
 ---

-Exactly four years ago, I reviewed [Apple Watch podcast apps with offline playback](/blog/offline-podcast-watch-apps-ranked).
-I wanted to do a very simple thing: go running without my phone.
+Exactly four years ago, I reviewed [Apple Watch podcast apps with offline playback](/blog/offline-podcast-watch-apps-ranked) because I wanted go running without my phone.
 Apparently this is rocket science.
 Of 2021's major apps, just [Pocket Casts](https://apps.apple.com/us/app/pocket-casts/id414834813) offered consistent, bug-free offline Watch playback.

-I _was_ a happy Pocket Casts.
-Their Watch app did the impossible: it consistently downloaded new episodes for offline playback, and played them without major bugs.

 Until recently.
 These days, I open Pocket Casts on Apple Watch and find my queue has not downloaded.
 Worse, there is no way to manually trigger a download.
 You just have to hope the files found their way home while the Watch charged overnight.